 As one of the best players in the world, Hungrybox was one of the earliest smashers to get signed by an esports team.
 He joined Team Curse in 2014, and the organization merged with Team Liquid in 2015.
-Team Liquid has remained as his sponsor ever since.
+Team Liquid has remained as his patron ever since.

 Despite his status as a god, Hungrybox was not considered the best in the world for quite some time.
 He was ranked no. 1 in the world for the first time in late 2017.
 Impressively, he has maintained the no. 1 status ever since then.